tumcms/OpenInfraPlatform/Readme.md

+# THIS REPOSITORY IS NOT MAINTAINED ANYMORE

+Please find the newest developments [in the new repository](https://github.com/tumcms/Open-Infra-Platform).

-# TUM Open Infra Platform
+# (Old) TUM Open Infra Platform

 ## Info